-- You can cut away the flower buds before they become prominent in summer to redirect the nutrients towards the foliage growth.
+- You can cut away the flower buds before they become prominent in summer to redirect the nutrients toward foliage growth.

-- Prune from bottom to top to first rid the most damaged leaves, including yellowed leaves.
+- Prune from bottom to top to remove the most damaged leaves, including yellowed leaves.

 Anthurium Besseae: All About Growth Rate

-Anthurium Besseae is a sluggish grower that will hardly manage to reach 18 to 24-inches of height and width in its lifetime.
+Anthurium Besseae is a sluggish grower that can hardly reach 18 to 24 inches of height and width in its lifetime.

 A single leaf may reach 20-30″ in length and develop deep crystal veins running throughout the leaf.